 Active Listening

-Active listening, a communication technique, necessitates the listener's full concentration, comprehension, responsiveness, and remembrance of the conversation.
+Active listening, an internal communication technique, necessitates the listener's full concentration, comprehension, responsiveness, and remembrance of the conversation.
 Attentive listening is crucial to guarantee that all participants in the meeting are both heard and comprehended, fostering an atmosphere of trust and respect.

-Being aware of tone and body language during staff meetings is also essential, as tone can acknowledge accomplishments, provide accountability, and foster engagement among team members.
+Being aware of tone and body language during staff meetings is also essential, as tone can acknowledge accomplishments, ensure accountability, and foster engagement among team members.

 Constructive Feedback

-Constructive feedback intends to aid the recipient in enhancing their performance or behavior.
+The intent of constructive feedback is to aid the recipient in enhancing their performance or behavior.
 It is based on facts and presented respectfully and beneficially.
-Giving feedback respectfully and supportively is crucial; it helps build trust and encourages open, honest dialogue.
+Providing respectful and supportive feedback is important as it facilitates the creation of an atmosphere of trust and open dialogue.

 Methods for providing constructive feedback include one-on-one conversations, group discussions, or written communication, focusing on the behavior or performance that requires improvement.